jharwell/libra/docs/usage/project-local.rst

    ``-itest``; a valid integration test would then be, e.g., ``tests/thing-itest.cpp``.

+.. cmake:variable:: LIBRA_REGRESSION_TEST_MATCHER

+   The common suffix before the ``.cpp`` that all regression tests under ``tests/`` will have so LIBRA can glob them.
+If not specified, defaults to ``-rtest``; a valid integration test would then be, e.g., ``tests/thing-rtest.cpp``.

 .. cmake:variable:: LIBRA_TEST_HARNESS_MATCHER

    The common suffix before the ``{.cpp,.hpp}`` that all test harness files tests under ``tests/`` will have so LIBRA can glob them.
 If not specified, defaults to ``_test``; valid test harness would then be, e.g., ``tests/thing_test{.cpp,.hpp}``.

+.. cmake:variable:: LIBRA_CTEST_INCLUDE_UNIT_TESTS

+   :default: YES
+   :type: BOOL

+   Should registered unit tests be included in the ``test`` target to run?

+.. cmake:variable:: LIBRA_CTEST_INCLUDE_INTEGRATION_TESTS

+   :default: YES
+   :type: BOOL

+   Should registered integration tests be included in the ``test`` target to run?

+.. cmake:variable:: LIBRA_CTEST_INCLUDE_REGRESSION_TESTS

+   :default: YES
+   :type: BOOL

+   Should registered regression tests be included in the ``test`` target to run?

+:cmake:variable:`LIBRA_GCOVR_LINES_THRESH`

+   :default: 95
+   :type: STRING

+   Threshold for line coverage under which the ``gcovr-check`` target will return non-zero.

+:cmake:variable:`LIBRA_GCOVR_FUNCTIONS_THRESH`

+   :default: 60
+   :type: STRING

+   Threshold for functions coverage under which the ``gcovr-check`` target will return non-zero.

+:cmake:variable:`LIBRA_GCOVR_BRANCHES_THRESH`

+   :default: 50
+   :type: STRING

+   Threshold for branches coverage under which the ``gcovr-check`` target will return non-zero.

+:cmake:variable:`LIBRA_GCOVR_DECISIONS_THRESH`

+   :default: 50
+   :type: STRING

+   Threshold for decisions coverage under which the ``gcovr-check`` target will return non-zero.

 .. cmake:variable:: ${PROJECT_NAME}_C_SRC